Inspiration for Harry Potter nemesis Umbridge revealed on website

 "The woman in question returned my antipathy with interest.
 Why we took against each other so instantly, heartily and (on my side, at least) irrationally, I honestly cannot say," she writes.

-Like Umbridge, the person had a "pronounced taste for twee accessories...(including) a tiny little plastic bow slide, pale lemon in colour".
+Like Umbridge, the person had a "pronounced taste for twee accessories...(including) a tiny little plastic bow slide, pale lemon in color".

 Elsewhere, without revealing the person's name, she describes her as someone who had been her teacher "long ago...in a certain skill or subject".